 All low-income measures will be available at no cost to low-income customers.
 Though low-income customers can participate in Residential Program components, these specific measures are offered exclusively to the low-income sector.
-These measures comprise 17.19% of the total measures offered.
+These measures comprise 17.07% of the total measures offered.
 As required under Act 129, this exceeds the fraction of the electric consumption of the utility's low-income households divided by the total electricity consumption in the PPL Electric Utilities territory (9.95%).

-Low-Income
+Low-Income Sector

-SectorAll SectorsPercentage
+All Sectors

-Low-IncomeGoal: Low-Income
+% Low-Income

-Measures as % of All
+Goal: Low-Income Measures as % of All Measures Offered

-Measures OfferedNumber of measures
+Number of measures offered

-offered2212817.19%9.95%
+21

+123

+17.07%

+9.95%